fbraza/DamageDetect/README.md

 - **Images labeling**

+In this project we used CVAT to

 - **YOLO training**

 For object detection training we used the version 4 of [YOLO](https://github.com/AlexeyAB/darknet).
 Don't be tricked by the naming `Darknet` which is actually the name of the neural network architecture.
 If you want to re-run the training from scratch with YOLO, please first check if you have the `C` environment installed.
-Also if you want to have the possibility to use the
-GPU check that `cuda` and `nvidia` drivers are installed and up-to-date.
+Also if you want to have the possibility to use the GPU check that `cuda` and `nvidia` drivers are installed and up-to-date.
 Then to use YOLO on your computer, you need to clone the repository:

 ```bash
 git clone https://github.com/AlexeyAB/darknet